ashley068/ashley068/README.md

 - 👋 Hi, I’m Ashley L
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development, data analytics
-- 🌱 I’m currently learning data structure & algorithm
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: ashley0608ly@gmail.com

 <!---
 ashley068/ashley068 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.